iamabhishekmaurya/zaplink/README.md

 ## High-Level Overview

 Zaplink provides a short URL for a given long URL.
-The request is accepted by the Producer service, which publishes a message to Kafka.
-The Consumer service processes the message and coordinates with the Manager service to persist/cache mappings and return/serve the shortened URLs.
+The request is accepted by the shortner service, which publishes a message to Kafka.
+The processor service processes the message and coordinates with the Manager service to persist/cache mappings and return/serve the shortened URLs.
 The API Gateway routes requests to underlying services and centralizes external API access.

 ## Architecture